 An experienced attorney can prove invaluable when pursuing a burn injury claim.

-A: The cost to hire a burn injury attorney in Georgia depends on several factors, but many attorneys work on a contingency fee basis, so you won’t pay anything unless they win your case and get compensation for you.
+The cost to hire a burn injury attorney in Georgia depends on several factors, but many attorneys work on a contingency fee basis, so you won’t pay anything unless they win your case and get compensation for you.
 Some factors affecting fees include the severity of your injuries, the complex nature of your case, and whether the case goes to trial.
 You may find a skilled attorney important, as they can ensure you receive full compensation.

-A: Typically, if you are burned while on the job, you should consider filing a workers’ compensation claim.
+Typically, if you are burned while on the job, you should consider filing a workers’ compensation claim.
 This claim allows you to recover directly from your employer unless there are factual circumstances such as gross negligence or third-party responsibility for the burn.
 An Atlanta attorney experienced in handling cases like yours can discuss your individual situation and available legal options.

-A: In Georgia, the time it takes to resolve a personal injury case can vary, depending on the case complexity, the severity of the victim’s injuries, and the initial steps taken to negotiate the claim.
+In Georgia, the time it takes to resolve a personal injury case can vary, depending on the case complexity, the severity of the victim’s injuries, and the initial steps taken to negotiate the claim.
 However, some personal injury cases can take even longer if there’s a backlog of Georgia cases and if the case ends up at trial.
 A local burn injury attorney can help estimate the time it could take for your claim to resolve.

-A: A ‘major burn injury’ is a burn:
+A ‘major burn injury’ is a burn:

 Stephen LaBriola is ready to help you or a family member resolve a personal injury burn accident claim.
 Let him advocate on your behalf so you can stay focused on your recovery from the accident.
 Contact his office right away to set up a free consultation so you can start rebuilding your life following your burn injury accident.